Pro Football Reference Blog

 124

-Bob Brown was a stonewall on the right side for the Eagles, Rams, and Raiders during an NFL career that spanned through the early 1960s and early 70s.
+HOFer Bob Brown was a stonewall on the right side for the Eagles, Rams, and Raiders during an NFL career that spanned from 1964 to 1973.
 This former Nebraska Cornhusker appeared in six Pro Bowls and was selected as an NFL All-Pro five times for his fine play.

 Bob St. Clair